Book a Call

 Key features

-Header and footer builder: Adjust the top and bottom sections of your site for stronger branding and easy site navigation (without using the banned word).
+• Header and footer builder: Adjust the top and bottom sections of your site for stronger branding and ease of browsing.
+Drag-and-drop controls mean you can rearrange elements like menus and logos without messing around in code.

 Key features

-Header and footer builder: Adjust the top and bottom sections of your site for stronger branding and easy site navigation (without using the banned word).
+• Header and footer builder: Adjust the top and bottom sections of your site for stronger branding and ease of browsing.
+Drag-and-drop controls mean you can rearrange elements like menus and logos without messing around in code.

 What makes a WordPress theme SEO-friendly?